bliutwo/pomodoro/README.md

 - [x] Create a basic GUI app.

+- [x] Mold this basic GUI app into what I need for Pomodoro.

+- [ ] Find out how to control the logic of the buttons
+- [ ] Find out how to have changing display over time

 Seems like I want to have basic input and output, so I'm going to check out [input widgets](http://appjar.info/inputWidgets/) followed by [output widgets](http://appjar.info/outputWidgets/).